-Action Area 1 Ongoing - Ongoing Progress 92% Action Area 1 - Engineering: Engineering focuses on the design, planning, and construction of transportation On-Schedule 21.05 infrastructure with a safe systems approach, ensuring severe injuries and fatalities are not the result of human 3 Ongoing 15.79 63.16 12 Completed Owner: Bryan Barnett-Woods Safe and Livable Neighborhoods Action Item 1.1 Oct 15, 2018 - Jul 01, 2022 Progress 100% % Plan Action 1 - Crash Analysis / Predictive Analysis: Undertake a detailed, citywide crash study to provide a Completed 100.0 2 comprehensive understanding of traffic crash causes, contributing factors, locations, and roadway characteristics.
+Action Area 1 Ongoing - Ongoing | Progress 88%

+Action Area 1 - Engineering: Engineering focuses on the design, planning, and construction of transportation infrastructure with a safe systems approach, ensuring severe injuries and fatalities are not the result of human error.

+% # On-Schedule 16 3 Ongoing 21 Completed

+Action Item 1.1 Oct 15, 2018 - Jul 01, 2022 | Progress 100%

+Plan Action 1 - Crash Analysis / Predictive Analysis: Undertake a detailed, citywide crash study to provide a comprehensive understanding of traffic crash causes, contributing factors, locations, and roadway characteristics.
 This study should identify the High Injury Network (HIN) as well as prioritize projects and provide the foundation for future Vision Zero initiatives.

-Complete the crash analysis and identify areas in the $\ensuremath{\mathsf{HIN}}.$
+Complete the crash analysis and identify areas in the HIN.